code-philia/arc-bench/README.md

 # ARC-Bench

-## Repository Scope and References

-This repository hosts `arc-bench`, a benchmark suite for evaluating whether a code generation system can turn multi-modal requirement documents into runnable applications that satisfy end-to-end Playwright tests.
-It contains:
+`arc-bench` is a benchmark for requirement-to-application generation.
+It evaluates whether a generation system can transform multi-modal web application requirements into a runnable implementation whose behavior is validated by end-to-end Playwright tests.

+The benchmark is organized as a set of web application tasks.
+Each task pairs a requirement package with an executable test suite, so different generators can be compared against the same inputs and behavioral checks.
+This repository
+contains:

 - `arc-bench/webapp/<app>/requirements/`: structured requirements for the
   benchmark web apps;